cdemon12/portfolio/README.md

 # Data journalism portfolio
-This repo is to give poteintial employers to look at my code before making a hiring decision.
+This repo is to give poteintial employers a look at my code before making a hiring decision.